bioelectronics-mit/bioelectronics-website-content/content/authors/shota-michida/_index.md

 ---
 # Display name
-title: Katherine Lei
+title: Shota Michida

 # Username (this should match the folder name)
-authors: katherine-lei
+authors: shota-michida

 # Is this the primary user of the site?
 superuser: false